Galicano Apacible: Career

-He held the office of governor of Batangas from 1907 to 1909 and was the representative of the First District of Batangas to the Philippine Assembly from 1909 to 1916.
-He was then named Secretary of Agriculture and Natural Resources in 1917, serving until 1921.
-He is known for his piece To the American People, an Appeal, in which he tried to plead with the people of the United States to pressure its government not to invade his newly independent country.
+In 1907, he entered elected politics and was elected as governor of Batangas from 1907 to 1909 and representative of the First District of Batangas to the Philippine Assembly from 1909 to 1916.
+He was then named Secretary of Agriculture and Natural Resources in 1917, serving until 1921 when resigned due to illness.
+He also served as vice president of the Nacionalista Party.